Matioli-amoc/PLPA6820--Final-Project-Amanda/README.md

 ## Descriptive Analysis of U.S. Milk Production Data

+This project analyzes U.S. milk production trends from 2014 to present, focusing on changes in average output and variability across regions.

 ### Data and Source

 This project will use publicly available U.S. milk production data, including quarterly and